-It is that time of the year, and like every year it’s going to be fraught with new memories and experiences.
+Black Friday is upon us and with it comes a plethora of deals to upgrade your tech game.
+The new year is also fast approaching and like every year it’s going to be fraught with new memories and experiences.
 The moments to come may be spent with family and friends, but they will come and go in a flash.

 But memories are tied to emotions, and should these emotions be lacking in any way, the memories will fade away.
 All the pictures are like wine.
 The older they get the more sweet and precious they become.

-But in order to have those pictures to behold, you first need a camera and not just any camera but it should be among the best cameras you can get this year.
+But in order to have those pictures to behold, you first need a camera and not just any camera but it should be among the best cameras you can get this Black Friday.

-Why get a camera when I have got a smartphone camera?
+Why get a camera when I have got a smartphone camera on Black Friday?

 This is the first thing any prospective camera owner will ask.
 Why get a camera when I have already paid a premium to have one on my phone?
 The answer will cater to two factors, one that you don’t actually have a premium phone camera and two, that your phone camera is top of the line.